NXT TakeOver: Brooklyn: Storylines

 The co-main event was for the NXT Women's Championship, contested between champion Sasha Banks and challenger Bayley.
 It was described as the "arrogant and ultra-talented champ" taking on the "lovable ... ultimate underdog" by The Baltimore Sun.
 This was the culmination of a rivalry between the duo and a long storyline for Bayley which began over two years prior.
 In June 2013, both Bayley (debuting an innocent character) and Banks participated in the tournament to crown the first NXT Women's Champion, but both were eliminated in the first round.
-Banks aligned herself with Summer Rae that September to form "The BFFs."
+Banks aligned herself with Summer Rae that September to form "The BFFs".
 She then changed her gimmick to "The Boss", while Bayley aligned herself with Charlotte.
 Despite Rae and Banks attempting to persuade Bayley to join their alliance, it was Charlotte who turned on Bayley in November to join The BFFs.
 In early 2014, Bayley, now backed up by Natalya, scored multiple wins over Banks while feuding with The BFFs, but Banks defeated Bayley in May during the first round of a tournament for the vacant NXT Women's Championship.
 In July, The BFFs disbanded, and Bayley failed to defeat Rae for a title shot.
 Bayley finally became the number one contender for the title by beating Banks in August, only to lose to champion Charlotte at TakeOver: Fatal 4-Way in September, and again in a title rematch the next month.
 After the first match, Charlotte saved Bayley from an attack by Banks; after the second, the duo shook hands.
 In October 2014, Bayley's friend Becky Lynch turned on her to join Sasha Banks, so Bayley again allied with Charlotte to feud against Banks and Lynch.
 An attack by Banks and Lynch caused a storyline knee injury for Bayley in November, while Charlotte beat Banks at TakeOver: R Evolution to retain her title in December 2014.
 Bayley returned in January 2015, saving Charlotte from Banks and Lynch.
 Charlotte then snatched her title belt from Bayley, resulting in Bayley attacking her.
 This caused a fatal-four-way match to be set up between the four women at TakeOver: Rival.
 Banks won the match and the NXT Women's Championship.
 When Bayley refused to turn her back on her supporters despite her failings, Emma slapped her to start a feud in March 2015.
-In April, Becky Lynch beat Bayley and Charlotte in a triple threat match for a title shot.
+In April, Becky Lynch defeated Bayley and Charlotte in a triple threat match for a title shot.
 Bayley's woes continued when she lost to Emma in May, as well as being ruled out of action with a hand injury, for which she blamed Emma for.
 Meanwhile, Sasha Banks racked up successful title defenses in singles action with two against Charlotte, one against Alexa Bliss, and at TakeOver: Unstoppable, one against Becky Lynch.
 Bayley returned on the July 22 episode of NXT, where she defeated Emma and announced her championship aspirations, but first challenged Charlotte to prove her credentials.
 After Bayley defeated Charlotte on the August 5 episode of NXT, she earned a title shot by beating Becky Lynch the following week, earning a title match for Banks' NXT Women's Championship at TakeOver: Brooklyn.